Addictions we treat

 Why choose New Leaf Recovery?

-At New Leaf Recovery, we offer a private residential alcohol and drug rehab service to those struggling with addictions.
-Based in Birmingham, we offer our bespoke treatment programmes to individuals seeking to overcome their addictions and in turn become fully resettled.
+At New Leaf Recovery, we offer a private residential alcohol and drug rehabilitation service to those struggling with addictions.
+Based in Birmingham, we offer our bespoke addiction rehab treatment programmes to individuals seeking to overcome their addictions and in turn become fully resettled.

 Our treatment programmes are delivered by those with first-hand experience of addiction and are completely tailored to the individual.